-Any eligible purchases bought with your card are also protected by accidental damage or theft for up to 90 days from the purchase date (up to $1,000 per occurrence and up to $50,000 per account per calendar year), and any original manufacturer’s warranty of five years or less can also be extended by a year.
+Any eligible purchases bought with your card are also protected by accidental damage or theft for up to 90 days from the purchase date (up to $1,000 per occurrence and up to $50,000 per account per calendar year), and it will extend any original manufacturer’s warranty of five years or less by a year.

 These are solid protections, but the Amex Business Gold is missing a few key valuable travel insurances you can find on less expensive premium travel cards, such as travel interruption and cancellation insurance.

 Another perk of the American Express Business Gold Card is the “Pay Over Time” option, allowing you to decide whether you want to pay eligible purchases in full each month-or pay over time with interest (terms apply).
-That way, your card with a flexible spending limit also carries the main benefit of a revolving credit card in case any unexpected expenses pop up.
-Just keep in mind that your revolving Pay Over Time balance is subject to interest—currently a 17.24 percent to 25.24 percent variable Pay Over Time APR.
+This way, your card with a flexible spending limit also carries the main benefit of a revolving credit card in case any unexpected expenses pop up.
+Just keep in mind your revolving Pay Over Time balance is subject to interest—currently a 18.74 percent to 26.74 percent variable Pay Over Time APR.

-Although your card comes with a flexible limit, it’s different from a traditional card in that the Pay Over Time feature allows you to carry a balance on purchases (see terms) at a 17.24 percent to 25.24 percent variable APR.
-In case you overextend yourself, beware that there’s a late payment of $39 or 2.99 percent of any past due amounts that you were supposed to pay in full, plus a 29.99 percent penalty APR.
+Although your card comes with a flexible limit, it’s different from a traditional card in that the Pay Over Time feature allows you to carry a balance on purchases (see terms) at a 18.74 percent to 26.74 percent variable APR.
+In case you overextend yourself, beware there’s a late payment of $39 or 2.99 percent of any past due amounts not paid in full, plus a 29.99 percent penalty APR.

 Since the Business Gold doesn’t carry as many recurring benefits or credits as The Business Platinum Card® from American Express, your potential value is heavily based on your rewards spending rather than offsetting the annual fee with benefits.